 This last finding is based on studies using several implicit assessment methods, including the Implicit Association Test (IAT; Greenwald, McGhee, & Schwartz, 1998), which measures reaction times (RTs) for categorizing pairs of dichotomous stimuli.
-By comparing RTs for pairings expected to be associated with RTs for pairings expected to be disassociated, researchers can use the IAT to test hypotheses about mean differences in the relative strength of pairs of associations.
-Using this approach in the previous studies mentioned above (i.e., Shariff & Tracy, 2009), we compared pride displays' association with high-status concepts to that of other expressions, by pairing words representing high or low status with photos of an actor displaying pride or some other emotion expression.
-Based on IAT logic, if participants on average respond more quickly to pride expressions paired with high-status words than pride expressions paired with low-status words, and this difference is smaller (or in the opposite direction) for other emotions, we can conclude that pride is more strongly implicitly associated with high status than those other emotions.
-In fact, we found the pride expression to be more strongly implicitly associated with high status than every other emotion examined, including shame, happiness, disgust, fear, and anger (all Cohen's ds > 2.0).
-In subsequent research, we found that pride displays were implicitly associated with high-status concepts even when the targets showing pride were otherwise known to be low status (i.e., by virtue of their position in the social hierarchy; Shariff, Tracy, & Markusoff, in press).
+By comparing RTs for pairings expected to be associated with those for pairings expected to be disassociated, researchers can use the IAT to test hypotheses about mean differences in the relative strength of pairs of associations.
+Using this approach, Shariff and Tracy (2009) compared the strength of associations between highstatus concepts and pride displays with that between high-status concepts and other expressions, by pairing words representing high or low status with photos of an actor displaying pride or some other emotion expression.
+According to IAT logic, if participants on average respond more quickly to pride expressions paired with high-status words than pride expressions paired with low-status words, and this difference is smaller (or in the opposite direction) for other emotions, we can conclude that pride is more strongly implicitly associated with high status than those other emotions are.
+In fact, the pride expression was found to be more strongly implicitly associated with high status than every other emotion examined, including shame, happiness, disgust, fear, and anger (all Cohen's ds > 2.0).
+In subsequent research, pride displays were found to be implicitly associated with high-status concepts even when the targets showing pride were otherwise known to be low status (i.e., by virtue of their position in the social hierarchy; Shariff, Tracy, & Markusoff, in press).

 The IAT assesses automatic associations, in that differences between average RTs for various stimuli occur largely without intention and are difficult to control (Banse, Seise, & Zerbes, 2001; Bargh, 1994; Cunningham et al., 2004; Jordan, Spencer, Zanna, Hoshino-Browne, & Correll, 2003; Monteith, Ashburn-Nardo, Voils, & Czopp, 2002; but see Conrey, Sherman, Gawronski, Hugenberg, & Groom, 2005).
-Thus, the findings reviewed above indicate that North American undergraduates have an automatic tendency to associate pride displays with high status.
-The automaticity of these associations is relevant to our evolutionary hypothesis, because if the pride expression evolved as a pre-linguistic, pre-conscious form of communication, then its perception is a task that brains have been completing for millions of years and thus likely occurs through low-level cognitive processes that can elicit adaptive responses without any need for conscious reflection (Bargh & Pietromonaco, 1982).
+Thus, Shariff and colleagues' (in press) findings indicate that North American undergraduates have an automatic tendency to associate pride displays with high status.
+The automaticity of these associations is relevant to our evolutionary hypothesis, because if the pride expression evolved as a prelinguistic, preconscious form of communication, then its perception is a task that brains have been completing for millions of years and thus likely occurs through low-level cognitive processes that can elicit adaptive responses without any need for conscious reflection (Bargh & Pietromonaco, 1982).
 Such processes have the benefit of causing cognitive and behavioral changes in response to environmental events without any need for conscious thought.
 If understanding pride's functional message required conscious deliberation, the expression would be less effective as a rapid source of information.